-- 1) On 13 January 2017, the Financial Stability Committee adopted resolution no. 14/2017 on the recommendation for restructuring the portfolio of housing loans in foreign currencies, and issued the following recommendations: - to the minister competent for financial institutions: - increasing to 150% the risk weight for exposures in foreign currencies which are fully and wholly secured with a mortgage on a residential property; - increasing, by banks using IRB, the minimum value of LGD for exposures in foreign currencies secured with a mortgage on a residential property; - amending the rules for the functioning of the Borrowers' Support Fund; - neutralizing tax effects for borrowers and banks which decided to convert morgages loans into PLN; - imposing a systemic risk buffer of 3%. - to the Polish Financial Supervision Authority: - updating the SREP methodology and expanding it by including the rules to allow assigning the appropriate level of capital charge - amending additional capital requirements relating to the operational, market and credit risk currently used as part of Pillar 2 - issuing a supervisory recommendation on good practices when restructuring foreign-currency portfolios of housing loans. - to the Bank Guarantee Fund taking into account the risk associated with housing loans in foreign currencies in the methodology of determining contributions to the banks' guarantee fund.
+- 1) On 2 January 2017, Raiffeisen-Leasing Polska SA received a call from Raiffeisen Bank Polska SA for the early redemption of the bonds issued by the Company and held in the portfolio of said bank.
+On 31 January 2017, the Company conducted an early redemption of bonds with a nominal value of PLN 227 million.
+The redemption was financed from funds received from PKO Bank Polski SA in the form of a loan, based on an agreement signed in December 2016. - 2) In January 2017, PKO Bank Polski SA acquired 100% of shares in ZenCard Sp. z o.o. and took up shares in the increased capital of the Company.
+ZenCard Sp. z o.o. is a technology company which has built a platform for retailers enabling them to create discount and loyalty programmes which also allows the virtualization of loyalty cards.
+The platform is integrated with a POS terminal and makes it possible to resign from many separate loyalty cards or separate applications installed on a phone and replace them with a single card which is also a payment card.
+CEUP eService Sp. z o.o., one of the largest clearing agents in Poland, is the Company's strategic partner.
+The Bank is interested in using the Company's know-how in the area of developing the solutions produced and using the Company's products in the Bank's Group.
+The acquisition of the Company is an important step towards strengthening relations with the customers and taking advantage of modern tools created by the progressing digitization. - 3) On 13 January 2017, the Financial Stability Committee adopted resolution no. 14/2017 on the recommendation for restructuring the portfolio of housing loans in foreign currencies, and issued the following recommendations: - to the minister competent for financial institutions: - increasing to 150% the risk weight for exposures in foreign currencies which are fully and wholly secured with a mortgage on a residential property; - increasing, by banks using IRB, the minimum value of LGD for exposures in foreign currencies secured with a mortgage on a residential property; - amending the rules for the functioning of the Borrowers' Support Fund; - neutralizing tax effects for borrowers and banks which decided to convert housing loans into PLN; - imposing a systemic risk buffer of 3%. - to the Polish Financial Supervision Authority:

+- updating the SREP methodology and expanding it by including the rules to allow assigning the appropriate level of capital charge - amending additional capital requirements relating to the operational, market and credit risk currently used as part of Pillar 2 - issuing a supervisory recommendation on good practices when restructuring foreign-currency portfolios of housing loans. - to the Bank Guarantee Fund taking into account the risk associated with housing loans in foreign currencies in the methodology of determining contributions to the banks' guarantee fund.